-I’m not sure where the original recipe for this super tasty salad came from but I’ve changed all the measures and added eggs and toasted the almonds and changed this and changed that….as you do!
+I’m not sure where the original recipe for this super tasty salad came from, but I’ve changed all the measures and added eggs and toasted the almonds and changed this and that…as you do!

-So, this broccoli salad is made up of broccoli florets (quickly blanched, turning them a vibrant green), crispy bacon, boiled eggs, toasted almonds (nom nom nom), red onion, raw peas (keeping it green) and has a tiny bit of spice and some colour added via a fresh red chilli pepper.
+So, this Broccoli Salad is made up of broccoli florets (quickly blanched, turning them a vibrant green), crispy bacon, boiled eggs, toasted almonds (nom nom nom), red onion, raw peas (keeping it green) and a tiny bit of spice and some colour added via a fresh red chilli pepper.

-However, even though I prefer it blanched in Salads or as a side, raw broccoli along with cauliflower contain excellent cancer-fighting properties so enjoying a raw salad or veggie platter with some delicious hummus on a regular basis is a must.
-If you are new to cooking, the longer you cook broccoli the more of its nutritional value will be lost, so always make sure it’s blanched quickly and then cooled down quickly so it retains as much of its goodness as possible.
+However, even though I prefer it blanched in salads or as a side, raw broccoli along with cauliflower contain excellent cancer-fighting properties.
+So enjoying a raw salad or veggie platter with some delicious hummus on a regular basis is a must.
+If you are new to cooking, the longer you cook broccoli the more its nutritional value will be lost, so always make sure it’s blanched quickly and been cooled quickly so it retains as much goodness as possible.

 1 cup / 200 g mayonnaise

 1/8 teaspoon salt

 ¾ cup / 100 g fresh or frozen peas